markjlyon/spaceopera/EPISODES.md

 News from the far side of the quadrant reveals a handful of Drago-Kadzai worlds have stopped communicating with other nearby worlds, no longer asking for news or assistance.

 A mysterious and vivacious Ventrasii ambassador has been at the station for weeks, but few have learned anything about her other than her originally stated intention to monitor the USC for future attacks.
 A vibrant conversationalist she reveals almost nothing when she speaks, even for extended periods of time.

+### EPISODE 02x02 - GIRL, SERPENT, THORN

+The Keptra Empire appears silent after the disasterous first encounter, but it did reveal a new type of Zendai civilization and cultural mindset, one that puts itself above all others.
+A culture or deception and misdirection possessing psionics means silence might not equal stillness.

+The discovery of a Silurian fleet on the far side of the former Drago-Kadzai space gave the terrible revelation of the fate of the worlds that fell silent and its only a matter of time before a dozen becomes a hundred.

+Reports of a mysterious, large, unknown Zendai battlecruiser begin to spread outside Drago-Kadzai space, stirring rumors ranging from being a surviving warship to a revenge powered ghost ship, creating both fear and hope among the fallen worlds.